pypy/pypy/pypy/doc/contributing.rst

 Getting involved
 ----------------

-PyPy employs relatively standard open-source development process.
+PyPy employs a relatively standard open-source development process.
 You are invited to join our `pypy-dev mailing list`_, our IRC channel (#pypy on freenode) or look at the other :ref:`contact possibilities <contact>`.
 Usually we give out commit rights fairly liberally, so if you want to do something with PyPy,